• Log in

 • Great A/B testing.
 Quickly test subject lines, content, timing, and more to discover what drives engagement;

-• High email deliverability rates.
-Maximize inbox placement with optimized sending practices, warm-up protocols, and tools that protect your sender reputation;
+• High deliverability rates.
+Maximize inbox placement with optimized sending practices and advanced analytics to track campaign performance;

 • Extensive integration availability.
 Connect effortlessly with thousands of pre-built ecommerce platforms, CRMs, and analytics tools.